ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 shows the list of the required packages to build all the modules in cumbia-libs: omniorb, tango, zeromq, epics qwt...

+### Prepare an ubuntu system for cumbia installation

+If you are interested in using ubuntu, please refer to the instructions in *cumbia-libs/README.UBUNTU.md*. (<a href="README.UBUNTU.md>here</a>)

 ### Quick installation using the *cubuild.sh* bash script

-The cubuild.sh bash scripts installs the cumbia base libraries and apps, including support for either Tango or Epics, or both, if specified
+The cubuild.sh bash scripts installs the cumbia base libraries and apps, including support for either Tango or Epics, or both, if specified.

 #### Dependency checklist for an installation with Tango modules